NorthCoastChurch/IT-Policy/Security-Policy-13-Log-Management.md

 - The need to support investigations
 - The cost of retaining the records

 Care should be taken not to retain log records that are not needed.
-The cost of long- term retention can be significant and could expose {COMPANY-NAME} to high costs of retrieving and reviewing the otherwise unneeded records in the event of litigation.
+The cost of long- term retention can be significant and could expose North Coast Church to high costs of retrieving and reviewing the otherwise unneeded records in the event of litigation.

 **Log management infrastructure**